Hemanthreddy0321/SocketStudy/README.md

 # Ex.No:1a  	Study of Socket Programming

+Developed by:Hemanth A

+Reg.No: 212223220035

 ## Aim:
 To perform a study on Socket Programming